-The spread of the corona virus is now also causing the closure of major excursion destinations in Frankfurt.
-Thus, the city has decided to close not only all city museums, but also the zoo and the Palmengarten from Saturday, 14 March.
-Events that were supposed to take place here must be cancelled.
-The closure is to last until April 10th inclusive.
+The spread of the Coronavirus is now causing the closure of major destinations in Frankfurt.
+Thus, the city has decided to close not only all municipal museums, but also the zoo and the Palmengarten from Saturday, March 14.
+Events that were to take place here will have to be cancelled.
+The closure is to last up to and including April 10.

-The services of the Volkshochschule Frankfurt (VHS) and the public library will also be suspended from Monday, 16 March, up to and including 10 April.
-The municipal authorities also point out that personal visits must be reduced to an absolutely necessary minimum for preventive reasons.
+The services of the Volkshochschule Frankfurt (VHS) and the public library will also be suspended from Monday, March 16, up to and including April 10.
+The municipal offices also point out that personal appearances must be reduced to an absolutely necessary level for preventive reasons.
 All other concerns can be discussed by phone or email.

 The City of Frankfurt recommends that all non-municipal cultural institutions as well as private event organizers follow this line.
 Already yesterday, all events at the Frankfurt Opera, the Schauspiel as well as the Alte Oper and the Mousonturm were cancelled.
 This measure also applies up to and including April 10.